 I will also add on, that I’ve heard statistics showing that those SRNAs (student registered nurse anesthetists) that did not have an ICU background, were more likely to fail boards.

-You need a 3.0 right off the bat.
-The market is too competitive, if you’ve got less than this you’re going to need to retake some classes.
-The recommendation is >3.5, at least.
-I know a lot of schools (mine included) filters out applicants based off of GPA before anything else has even been looked at on the application.
+The recommendation is at least a 3.5.
+I know a lot of schools filter out applicants based off of GPA before anything else has even been looked at on the application.
 Now, this GPA “standard” reeeally varies school to school.
 I’ve heard of schools that majority have extremely high GPAs like 3.8 and above.
 Others are ok with lower.
 I would research your specific school of interest, they typically have specific requirements on their application page.

 So.
 With that said.